-My recent post about a CCNP bootcamp program we've launched generated interesting comments, most of them focusing on the question: “Does it make sense to attend a bootcamp?”
+My recent post about a CCNP bootcamp program I was involved with generated interesting comments, most of them focusing on the question: “Does it make sense to attend a bootcamp?”

 The answer depends on how you got to the stage where you want to (or need to) attain the CCxP certification.
 Before going into discussions on “experience” versus “knowledge retention” (potentially “aided” by brain dumps), please read The Top 10 Problems with IT Certification in 2008 article published by InformIT.
 My potential disagreements with this article are so minor that I will not even try to document them.